davidemerli/regent/README.md

 agent = Regent::Agent.new("You are a helpful assistant", model: "gpt-4o-mini", tools: tools)
 ```

-Each agent run creates a **session** that contains every operation that is performed by agent while working on a task.
+Each agent run creates a **session** that contains every operation that is performed by the agent while working on a task.
 Sessions can be replayed and drilled down into while debugging.
 ```ruby
 agent.sessions # => Returns all sessions performed by the agent agent.session # => Returns last session performed by the agent